-It’s really difficult and very inconvenient to check computers one by one.
+It’s really difficult and very inconvenient to check servers one by one.
 In this case, the best way is to use an online service, such as SqlBak.
 With SqlBak, you will be able to manage multiple SQL backups from a single station.

-All you need is to download and install a tiny SqlBack App on every computer that you are going to administer.
+All you need is to download and install a tiny SqlBack App on every server that you are going to administer.
 Once you complete installation you will be able to manage multiple SQL backups from the Internet.

-Copy it and insert into SqlBak App:
+and paste it into SqlBak App: